 Compiler¶

 The Fourier compiler lives at fourier/ in the source tree.
-It's a single Python package with one public entry point:
+It is a single Python package with one public entry point:

 Pipeline¶